Fibromyalgia, also called fibromyalgia syndrome (FMS), is a long-term condition that causes pain all over the body.

 - muscle stiffness

-If you think you have fibromyalgia, visit your GP.
-Treatment is available to ease some of its symptoms, although they are unlikely to disappear completely.
+See a GP if you think you have fibromyalgia.
+Treatment can ease some of the symptoms, although they're unlikely to disappear completely.

 What causes fibromyalgia?